 Calories count, and calorie counting works, but it’s generally not a sustainable way to stay lean.
 While some people may want to begin with counting calories, I prefer they progress to developing sustainable habits instead of following a diet or meal plan.

 Even for people who take care of themselves (like you) there are easier ways, that are a lot more fun, to get the body you want.

 Focusing on being a “detective”, listening to your body’s biofeedback tools, and considering hormones rather than every little calorie is a much more sustainable way to live.

 This is where basic bikini diet approach 2 comes in.

 Focus on eating sensibly.
-Focus on balancing hormones that cause flucations in hunger, energy and cravings by choose minimally processed, satisfying, nutrient dense foods that you enjoy (The 2 P’s).
+Focus on balancing hormones that cause fluctuations in hunger, energy and cravings by choosing minimally processed, satisfying, nutrient dense foods that you enjoy (The 2 P’s: protein and produce).
 Eat until you’re satisfied, and then stop.